Rishabh-Thapliyal/Text-to-Speech-realtime-app/README.md

 2. Enter text in the input area
 3. Click "Stream Text" to start TTS generation
 4. Watch real-time captions and listen to generated audio
+5. Check the generated audio files in `backend/generated_audio/`

 ## 🔧 Configuration